julialorrayne/Superstore-Sales-Analysis/README.md

 East Region: Demonstrates the highest correlation between Sales and Profit (r ≈ 0.52), suggesting strong operational efficiency and disciplined pricing strategies.
 This region appears to manage discounting and cost structures effectively, maintaining profitability consistency.

-**Summary Insight:**
-Profitability varies by region.
-While the **West and Central regions** exhibit strong alignment between sales and profit, the **South region** shows almost no correlation, signaling inefficiencies.
-The **East region** maintains consistent profitability, making it a benchmark for best practices in pricing and operations.

 ---

 ## Business Recommendations